copick/copick/docs/examples/setup/shared.md

 ---

-## Option 4: Other overlay, SMB static backend
+## Option 4: An other overlay, SMB static copick project

-Choose your overlay backend:
+Choose your other overlay backend:

 === "Local"
     ??? example "Cofiguration Template"